Marguerite Engelbrecht from Jenman African Safaris shares her insight on one of Namibia's best-kept secrets.Read more...

 Namibia is home to 40% of Africa's cheetah population © Tricia Hayne

-Wild dog have a stronghold in the wild areas in and around Khaudum, but are seldom seen elsewhere.
-They need huge territories in which to roam, and don’t survive well on commercially farmed land.
-Recent attempts to reintroduce them to Etosha have failed; it is hoped that some may succeed in the future.
-The social spotted hyena is common in the north and northwest of the country, and even occurs down into the Namib’s central desert areas and the Naukluft mountains – though it is relatively unusual here.
-Much more common and widespread is the solitary, secretive brown hyena, which scavenges by the coast among the seal colonies, though is rarely seen.
+Wild dog have their last Namibian strongholds in the wild areas in and around Khaudum and the Zambezi Region, but are seldom seen elsewhere.
+The social spotted hyena is common in the north and northwest of the country, though far less so in the Namib’s central desert areas and the Naukluft Mountains.
+Much more common and widespread is the solitary, secretive brown hyena, which scavenges among seal colonies by the coast, though is rarely seen.

-Roan antelope are found in the Caprivi, Waterberg and Etosha.
-Sable occur only in the Caprivi, with excellent numbers often seen on the Okavango’s floodplains on the edge of Mahango.
-In the Caprivi’s wetter areas there are also red lechwe and the odd sitatunga.
+Roan antelope are found in the Zambezi Region (Kaprivi Strip), Waterberg and, with luck, in Etosha.
+Sable occur only in the Zambezi Region, with excellent numbers often seen on the Okavango’s floodplains on the edge of Mahango.
+In the Zambezi Region’s wetter areas there are also red lechwe, reedbuck and the odd sitatunga.

-Red hartebeest are widespread in the north and east, though common nowhere.
-Blue wildebeest are found in Etosha and the north, as are giraffe.
-Eland occur in Etosha and the Kalahari, whilst kudu seem the most adaptable of the large antelope, occurring everywhere apart from the coastal desert strip – and also eastwards to the Indian Ocean.
+Red hartebeest are widespread in the east, though common nowhere.
+Blue wildebeest are found only in Etosha.
+Eland occur in Etosha and the Kalahari, while kudu seem the most adaptable of the large antelope, occurring everywhere apart from the coastal desert strip.

-Much of Namibia is very dry, and thus hasn’t the variation in resident birds that you might find in lusher environments.
-However, many of those drycountry birds have restricted distributions, and so are endemic, or close to being so.
-Further, where Namibia’s drier interior borders onto a wetter area, as within Mahango National Park, or along the Kunene and Okavango rivers to the north, the species count shoots up.
+Much of Namibia is very dry, and thus hasn’t the variation in resident birds that you might find in lusher environments – yet even then the bird count tops 600 species.
+Many of those dry-country birds have restricted distributions, and so are endemic, or close to being so.
+Further, where Namibia’s drier interior borders a wetter area, as within the Mahango Core Area of Bwabwata National Park, or along the Kunene and Okavango rivers to the north, the species count shoots up.

-There continues to be a great deal of inter-marriage and mixing of these various peoples and cultures – perhaps more so than there has ever been, because of the efficiency of modern transport systems.
-Generally, there is very little friction between these communities (whose boundaries, as we have said, are indistinct) and Namibia’s various peoples live peacefully together.
+There continues to be a great deal of intermarriage and mixing of these various peoples and cultures – perhaps more so than there has ever been, because of the efficiency of modern transport systems.
+Generally, there is very little friction between these communities (whose boundaries are indistinct) and Namibia’s various peoples live peacefully together.

 Many Ovambo people still live in the north in their homeland, making traditional thatched roofs © Tricia Hayne

 However, there is more to Namibian creativity than rock paintings and engravings.
 Traditional arts and crafts include basketry, woodcarving, leatherwork, beadwork, pottery, music-making and dancing.
-More contemporary arts and crafts encompass textile weaving and embroidery, sculptures, print-making and theatre.
-The annual Bank Windhoek Arts Festival (www.bankwindhoekarts.com.na) draws together every aspect of the arts, from music, dance and drama to the visual arts and even creative writing.
-Events are held primarily in Windhoek, but participants are selected from across the country.
+More contemporary arts and crafts encompass textile weaving and embroidery, sculptures, printmaking and theatre.

 Pre-independence colonial influences have resulted in many Namibian musicians performing in the Western tradition.
 Concerts are regularly performed in Windhoek by the Namibia National Symphony Orchestra, National Youth Choir and touring foreign musicians in the main auditorium of the National Theatre of Namibia.
 Out of Windhoek, the national tour circuit includes large venues in Swakopmund, Walvis Bay and Okahandja.